The Pillage of Rome (The Play)

 ALARIC.

-I shall be made magister utriusque militiae and my brother-in-law Ataulf shall be given, the position comes domesticorum equitum in the new, rival government.
+I shall be made magister utriusque militiae, and my brother-in-law Ataulf shall be granted the post of comes domesticorum equitum in the new, rival government.
 Once this is accomplished, the siege shall be lifted thereafter.

 CAELIUS.

-If the members of the Senate grant thee these requests, how do I know that thou art telling me the truth?
+If the members of the Senate grant thee these requests, how am I to know thou speakest the truth?

 ALARIC.

-Hitherto I promise thee nothing, instead, I offer the people of Rome life.
-That is more than what thine emperor hath promised my people, in all these years.
+Hitherto I promise thee nothing.
+Instead, I offer the people of Rome life.
+That is more than thy emperor hath promised mine own people, these many years.

 CAELIUS.